Singular Ricci flows I: Introduction

 The local control on geometry also leads to a compactness property for singular Ricci flows: \begin{itemize} \item (Compactness) If one has a sequence $\{(\M^j,\t_j,\D_{\t_j},g_j)\}_{j=1}^\infty$ of singular Ricci flows with a fixed choice of functions in Definition \ref{def_singular_ricci_flow}, and the initial metrics $\{(\M^j_0, g_j(0))\}_{j=1}^\infty$ form a precompact set in the smooth topology, then a subsequence converges in the sense of Theorem \ref{thm_main_convergence} (Proposition \ref{rfcompactness}). \end{itemize}

 The proof of the compactness result is similar to the proof of Theorem \ref{thm_main_convergence}.
 We also have global results concerning the scalar curvature and volume.

 \begin{itemize} \item (Scalar curvature and volume control) For any $T<\infty$, the scalar curvature is integrable on $\M_{\leq T}$.
-The volume function $\V(t)=\vol(\M_t)$ is finite and locally $\alpha$-H\"older in $t$ for some exponent $\alpha \in (0,1)$, and has a locally bounded upper right derivative.
+The volume function $\V(t)=\vol(\M_t)$ is absolutely continuous and has a locally bounded upper right derivative.
 The usual formula holds for volume evolution: